wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.6.8 =
+* Fixed bug that caused IP range blocking to not block.
+* Fixed bug that caused unblocking a permanently blocked IP to work, but not refresh the list.
+* Added usernames to the email you receive when a user is locked out.
+* Added a few more status messages for URL malware scanning.
+* Removed the sockets function call from connection testing because some hosts don't allow calls to socket_create()
+* Added detection in the Whois page to check if the server has the fsockopen() function available with helpful message if it's disabled.
+* Whitelisted IP's now override country blocking and range blocking.
+* Removed Bluehost affiliate links for free customers
+* Fixed issue that caused scans to crash when checking URLs for malware.
+* Fixed issue that caused scans with large numbers of posts that contain the same URL to crash.
+* Updated the GeoIP database for country blocking to newest version.

 = 3.6.7 =
 * Improved security for Cloudflare customers to prevent spoofing attacks and protect when a hacker bypasses Cloudflare proxies.